visserle/boox-annotations-to-zotero/README.md

 # The Problem

 EPUB annotations are stored externally, not in the file itself.
 Each system manages annotations differently, making transfers between systems nearly impossible.
-BOOX NeoReader annotations can only be exported as .txt files, which other EPUB readers can't directly read.
+BOOX NeoReader annotations can only be exported as .txt files, which other EPUB readers like Zoteros can't directly read.

 # The Solution

-This repository helps to import annotations from a BOOX e-readers into Zotero's EPUB reader with accurate positioning.
+This repository helps importing annotations from a BOOX e-readers into Zotero's EPUB reader with accurate positioning.

 ## Features